Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: The Yamabe problem on a Riemannian domain

 \section{The Yamabe problem on a Riemannian domain}

-In this section, we start with an open, bounded subset $ \Omega \subset \R^{n}, \ngood,$ where we assume that $ \bar \Omega $ is a smooth manifold with boundary.
-We apply an iterative method to solve the Yamabe equation (\ref{intro:eqn2}) on $\Omega$ with constant Dirichlet boundary conditions, where $\Omega$ is equipped with a Riemannian metric $g$ which extends smoothly to $\bar {\Omega}.$ There are two steps: in Theorem \ref{Euclidean:thm1} we prove that a weak solution exists, and in Theorem \ref{Euclidean:thm6} we prove that the solution is in fact smooth.
+In this section, we start with an open, bounded subset $ \Omega$ inside a compact Riemannian manifold $(M,g)$, where $ \bar \Omega $ is a smooth manifold with boundary.
+We apply an iterative method to find a weak solution $u$ to the PDE (\ref{eq:abs}) on $\Omega$ with constant Dirichlet boundary conditions (Theorem \ref{Euclidean:thm1}).
+In \S3, we prove that $u$ is in fact positive and smooth.